Jiaxin Guan | 管佳鑫

 I am an Assistant Professor / Faculty Fellow at New York University, hosted by Marshall Ball and Yevgeniy Dodis.

-My research focuses on exploring the space-constrained aspects of cryptography, including but not limited to the Bounded Storage Model, incompressible cryptography, space lower bounds, etc., though I am broadly interested in other topics in cryptography and theoretical computer science in general.
+My research focuses on the space aspects of cryptography, exploring scenarios where space is a limited resource for either adversaries or honest users.
+This includes, but is not limited to, areas such as the Bounded Storage Model, incompressible cryptography, streaming functional encryption, and space lower bounds.
+I am also broadly interested in other topics in cryptography and theoretical computer science in general.

 I earned my PhD from Princeton University, where I was fortunate to be advised by Mark Zhandry.
 I graduated with a B.S. with Honors and a M.S. from Stanford University, with Dan Boneh as my advisor.